Jed Ward

-Jed Macauley Ward (born 20 May 2003) is an English footballer who plays as a goalkeeper for Yeovil Town on loan from club Bristol Rovers.
+Jed Macauley Ward (born 20 May 2003) is an English footballer who plays as a goalkeeper for club Walsall.

 Club career

+Bristol Rovers

 Ward joined local Bristol side Bradley Stoke United before being scouted at a local chess club and joining Bristol Rovers at the age of eight, joining the under-9 team.
 On 5 February 2021, Ward signed his first professional contract with the club aged 17.

 On 9 May 2021, with Rovers already relegated, Ward made his professional debut on the final day of the season against Blackpool as they lost 1–0.

 On 21 January 2022, Ward joined Southern League Premier Division South club Swindon Supermarine on a one-month loan deal, joining fellow Rovers youngsters Kieran Phillips and Tom Mehew at the club.
 Ward was recalled from his loan spell on 3 February.

 On 17 February he joined Prescot Cables on loan for a month.
 He returned to his parent club in early March.

 On 12 August 2022, Ward joined National League South club Hungerford Town on a one-month youth loan deal.
 On 7 September 2022, this deal was extended until the end of the season.
 Whilst on loan with the club suffering from a broken hand, Ward signed a new contract with his parent club that would keep him at Rovers until 2024 with the option for a further extension.
 Despite Hungerford's relegation battle, he impressed with his manager referring to him as an "ultimate professional" and "a very good up-and-coming goalkeeper".
 He was recalled from his loan with immediate effect on 7 April, with manager Barton later promising to involve him at some point in the last five matches of the season.
 On 22 April, he made his first performance since returning to the club, featuring in a 2–0 defeat to Port Vale, with manager Barton impressed by his performance despite the scoreline, tipping him to be a future first-choice goalkeeper for the club.